The A/C launch for Paragliders

 Lift the wing with as much A as is deemed necessary for wing ascent.
 The technique varies in method in different conditions and some wings like slightly different method.

 Leave the C riser slack as you begin the ascents.
 When the wing is half way or a bit more up, pull enough C riser to check the wing up overhead.
+This will be about 5 inches for a wing not ascending super fast, to 10 inches if the wing is shooting up super fast.
 If for some reason the wing comes up crooked, you can use pull the C riser strongly to kill the wing and abort.

 For more moderately strong winds, you can smoothly pull the Cs as the wing ascends at about 50% of the way up.
-The biggest benefit is that instead of having to pull hard on the brakes to stop the wing from over-flying you (this often results in the pilot getting yanked violently into the air), you can pull just a few inches of C riser to manage how fast the wing comes overhead.
+The biggest benefit is that instead of having to pull hard on the brakes to stop the wing from over-flying you (this often results in the pilot getting yanked violently into the air), you can pull 5 – 8 or so inches of C riser to manage how fast the wing comes overhead.
 The key is to learn to adjust how much C riser to pull as the wings ascent speed dictates.
 Click the below image for a video that shows the whole process in slow motion, then at full speed.

 Use about 3″ pull on the Cs while lifting to slow the ascent from the beginning.
 The slight pull on this will slow the wings ascent and eliminate the wings power and surge off the ground.
 As the wing ascends you can adjust the pace by how much C you pull.
 If the wing is coming up too slow, just let off a bit of C or lean a little more into the As.
 If the wing is coming up too fast, just pull a little more C. Once the wing is about 75 – 80% overhead, you can let go of the As and Cs and the high wind surge will already have been controlled.
 Wings will vary, but once you get this one down, your high wind launches will have far less stress.